prebid/prebid-server-java/docs/config-app.md

 There are several typical keys:
 - `adapters.<BIDDER_NAME>.enabled` - indicates the bidder should be active and ready for auction.
 By default all bidders are disabled.
 - `adapters.<BIDDER_NAME>.endpoint` - the url for submitting bids.
-- `adapters.<BIDDER_NAME>.pbs-enforces-gdpr` - indicates if PBS server provides GDPR support for bidder or bidder will handle it itself.
 - `adapters.<BIDDER_NAME>.pbs-enforces-ccpa` - indicates if PBS server provides CCPA support for bidder or bidder will handle it itself.
 - `adapters.<BIDDER_NAME>.modifying-vast-xml-allowed` - indicates if PBS server is allowed to modify VAST creatives received from this bidder.
 - `adapters.<BIDDER_NAME>.deprecated-names` - comma separated deprecated names of bidder.